 Regents of the University of California, San Diego-Stelios entered into exclusive worldwide license agreements on April 23, 2020, and August 6, 2020 (the "First UCSD Agreement" and the "Second UCSD Agreement", respectively) with the Regents of UCSD to in-license materials and intellectual property related to gene therapies for arrhythmogenic right ventricular cardiomyopathy and hypertrophic cardiomyopathy, respectively.
 The First UCSD Agreement and the Second UCSD Agreement relate to the Company's development efforts for its LX2021 and LX2022 programs, respectively.
 In connection with the First UCSD Agreement and the Second UCSD Agreement, the Company gained access to inventions, patent rights, technology, and licensed methods that it continues to develop, and it has assumed all worldwide development and commercialization activities with respect to the licensed technologies.
 The First UCSD Agreement and Second UCSD Agreement required Stelios to pay one-time up-front non-refundable cash fees of \$20,000 for each agreement and requires the Company to pay aggregate development and commercialization milestones of up to \$4.8 million and \$2.4 million, respectively, and low- to mid-single digit royalties and low-single digit royalties, respectively, based on aggregate net sales.
-The only research and development expenses incurred by Stelios or the Company and payments made to the Regents of UCSD through December 31, 2023 under the terms of the First UCSD Agreement and the Second UCSD Agreement were the one-time up-front non-refundable cash fees of \$20,000 for each agreement.
-The Company has the right to terminate the First UCSD Agreement and the Second UCSD Agreement at any time upon sixty (60)-days' written notice to the Regents of UCSD.
+The only research and development expenses incurred by Stelios or the Company and payments made to the Regents of UCSD through December 31, 2023 under the terms of the First UCSD Agreement and the Second UCSD Agreement and commercialization milestones of up to \$4.8 million and \$2.4 million, respectively, and low- to mid-single digit royalties and low-single digit royalties, respectively, based on aggregate net sales.
+The only research and the velopment expenses incurred by Stel

 On October 4, 2021, the Company entered into an exclusive worldwide license agreement (the "Third UCSD Agreement" and collectively with the First UCSD Agreement and the Second UCSD Agreement, the "UCSD Agreements") with the Regents of UCSD to in-license materials and intellectual property related to LX2020, a gene therapy for arrhythmogenic right ventricular cardiomyopathy.
 In connection with the Third UCSD Agreement, the Company gained access to inventions, patent rights, technology, and licensed methods that it continues to develop, and it has assumed all worldwide development and commercialization activities with respect to the licensed technology.
-The Third UCSD Agreement required the Company to pay a one-time up-front non-refundable cash fee of \$20,000 and requires the Company to pay aggregate development and commercialization milestones of up to \$4.0 million, and low- to mid-single digit royalties based on aggregate net sales.
+The Third UCSD Agreement required the Company to pay a one-time up-front non-refundable cash fee of \$20,000 and requires the Company to pay aggregate development and commercialization milestones of up to \$4.0 million, and low-to mid-single digit royalties based on aggregate net sales.
 The only research and development expenses incurred by the Company and payments made to the Regents of UCSD under the terms of the Third UCSD Agreement were the one-time up-front non-refundable cash fee of \$20,000.
 The Company has the right to terminate the Third UCSD Agreement at any time upon sixty (60)-days' written notice to the Regents of UCSD.